Nike marks Kobe Bryant’s memorial service with a perfect tribute

 Today in Los Angeles, thousands of fans, friends, and family gathered at the Staples Center for the memorial service for Kobe Bryant and his daughter Gianna, who were killed last month in a helicopter crash along with seven others.
-As the tributes poured forward, in the arena, and online, Bryant’s long-time sponsor Nike posted a simple, yet stunning remembrance of the hoops legend.
+As the tributes poured forward, in the arena and online, Bryant’s long-time sponsor Nike posted a simple, yet stunning remembrance of the hoops legend.

 Mamba Forever.